 It’s a challenge most homeowners face.
 How do you disguise trash bins, air conditioning units, and other unsightly items to make your property more attractive?
 Here are a few suggestions and tips:

-Utilize Space Below Deck: If your deck is elevated, add an area under the structure that is enclosed with wood siding and shed-style doors.
+Utilize Space Below the Deck: If your deck is elevated, add an under deck storage area under the structure and enclose it with wood siding and shed-style doors.
 You can even incorporate a bench seat that you can open to drop garbage or recycling directly into the concealed bins below.